K. P. Fabian

+Early Life

+KP Fabian’s full name is Kalarickal Pranchu Fabian.
+He was born on 23 September 1940 in Udayamperoor, Ernakulam District (then Kingdom of Cochin, British Raj; now Kerala, India).
+He joined the Indian Foreign Service (IFS) in 1964 and served until 2000.
+Over his career he was posted in various countries including Madagascar, Austria, Iran, Sri Lanka, Canada, Finland, Qatar and Italy.
+He served as Ambassador of India to Qatar (1992-1996) and later to Italy (1999-2000).

 Career

 During his time in the diplomatic service, he spent three years in Iran (from 1976 to 1979), witnessing the Iranian Revolution first hand.
 As Joint Secretary (Gulf), Fabian coordinated the evacuation of over 176,000 Indian nationals from Iraq and Kuwait in 1990–91.

 His multilateral experience includes representing India at the United Nations Industrial Development Organization, International Atomic Energy Agency, International Civil Aviation Organization, Food and Agriculture Organization, World Food Programme and the International Fund for Agricultural Development.

 He is also the author of two books, Commonsense on the War on Iraq, which was published in 2003 and Diplomacy: Indian Style.
-Even while in service, Ambassador Fabian wrote and spoke on international affairs, mainly at universities in Madagascar, Austria, Iran, Sri Lanka, Canada, Finland, Qatar and Italy.
+Even while in service, Fabian wrote and spoke on international affairs, mainly at universities in Madagascar, Austria, Iran, Sri Lanka, Canada, Finland, Qatar and Italy.
 The first address he delivered was on Mahatma Gandhi in 1969 at The Charles de Gaulle University, Tananarive, Madagascar.
-His presentation on the North-South Dialogue was published as a monograph by McGill University, Montreal(1983).
+His presentation on the North-South Dialogue was published as a monograph by McGill University, Montreal (1983).

 In the corporate sector, for three years starting from 2002, he was on the board of Rashtriya Chemicals and Fertilizers in Mumbai and concurrently chaired the Audit Committee of the Board.
 He was on the board of the Syndicate Bank from 2003-2006.
 He was a visiting professor at Jawaharlal Nehru University, New Delhi from 2003-04.
 He held the position of KPS Menon Chair at Mahatma Gandhi University, Kottayam from 2012-13.
 He was also the Chairman of Banyan Tree Holdings, Chennai.
 Currently he is a board member of The Hope Project, New Delhi and Professor, at the Indian Society of International Law, New Delhi.
 He is also the Chief Advisor of Minerva Model United Nations founded by Arsh Arora and Yash Maheshwari.